SahilKhan101/Facial-Recognition-App/README.md

 Live Age and Gender Detection : build a Jupyter-based Age and Gender detection model using pre-trained deep learning Caffe models.
 This Jupyter code can detect one's gender and age bracket from live webcam feed.

 In the path of achieving this goal, firstly learnt about the "**OpenCV**" and made some mini-projects also.
-And here are the links to the notebooks :
+And here are links to the notebooks :
 - [Basics of Computer Vision and OpenCV](https://drive.google.com/drive/folders/17gzt3Q3oSPazu3HCJQ8qDS6j1pIQeF_9?usp=sharing)
 - [Image Manipulations Processing](https://drive.google.com/drive/folders/15JnwKC6APfhTJPv3xDHg6B7aWtHhe5lw?usp=sharing)
 - [Image Segmentation Contours](https://drive.google.com/drive/folders/13a0Pl5BxRUhW-24vkp8AMdK3m2TKJwR4?usp=sharing)

+Also got a hands-on experience with the Deep learning library - **PyTorch**, build Deep Learning and Neural Networks model from skretch, trained the network, then tested to estmiate the accuracy, for each of the following :
+- [Handwritten Digit Recognition](https://drive.google.com/file/d/1QWp-EMybRCUuMxHTKHsMPKGFPfguXJxz/view?usp=sharing) with an accuracy of **98%**
+- [Distinction between Cats and Dogs](https://drive.google.com/file/d/1sEyuZuFoGWRq7UQUGM81YbCwUUxAHzlw/view?usp=sharing) with an accuracy of **76%**

 # Task 5 (B4)